 \Cref{fig:sfr-vs-ha-int} shows the intrinsic \sfrvsha{} relation for the galaxy sample selected from the \sphinxtwenty{} simulation as described in \cref{sec:methods}.
 In the same figure, we show different \sfrmodel{} calibrations proposed in the literature.
 These include the original K98 calibration ($\cha{} = -41.1$), the K98 calibration converted to the Kroupa IMF (\citealp{Kroupa2001}; $\cha{} = -41.3$), and two calibrations from \citet[][hereafter T19]{Theios2019} calculated for a Kroupa-type IMF and solar metallicity ($\cha{} = -41.35$), and the same IMF but subsolar metallicity ($Z_*=0.1Z_\odot$; $\cha{} = -41.64$), respectively.
 Here, \cha{} is the conversion factor between \lumhaint{} and SFR, defined as follows:

 \Cref{fig:sfr-vs-ha-int} reveals that a constant \cha{} cannot provide an accurate estimate of the SFRs of \sphinx{} galaxies across the full \lumhaint{} range.
-Specifically, the T19 calibration that assumes $Z_*=Z_\odot$ (the dashed blue line in \cref{fig:sfr-vs-ha-int}) matches well the median \sfrvsha{} relation in \sphinx{} at high luminosities ($\loglumhaint{} \gtrsim 42.2$).
+Specifically, the T19 calibration that assumes $Z_*=Z_\odot$ (the dashed blue line in \cref{fig:sfr-vs-ha-int}) matches the median \sfrvsha{} relation in \sphinx{} at high luminosities well ($\loglumhaint{} \gtrsim 42.2$).
 In contrast, the same \sfrmodel{} calibration at low luminosities ($\loglumhaint{} \lesssim 42.2$) overestimates the SFRs by $\approx 0.1$--$0.2$~dex.
-Decreasing \cha{} would result in a better match at low luminosities; however, the SFRs at high luminosities would be underestimated in that case.
+Decreasing \cha{} would result in a better match at low luminosities, but the SFRs at high luminosities would then be underestimated.

 We note that the median \sfrvsha{} relation in \sphinx{} at low luminosities lies between the two T19 calibrations that differ only in the assumption on metallicity ($Z_*=0.1Z_\odot$ vs.~$Z_*=Z_\odot$; indicated by the solid and dashed blue lines in \cref{fig:sfr-vs-ha-int}, respectively).
-Motivated by this result, we test whether the variations in metallicity could be a key factor driving the evolution of the median \sfrvsha{} relation in \sphinx{}.
+Motivated by this result, we test whether the variations in metallicity might be a key factor driving the evolution of the median \sfrvsha{} relation in \sphinx{}.
 We split our sample into low- and high-\lumhaint{} groups ($\loglumhaint{} < 42.2$ and $\loglumhaint{} > 42.2$, respectively), and calculate the median stellar metallicity\footnote{Hereafter, stellar metallicities (and ages) of \sphinx{} galaxies are weighted by the LyC luminosity.} in each group.
 We obtain $Z_*=0.06 Z_\odot$ and $Z_*=0.33 Z_\odot$ in the low- and high-\lumhaint{} groups, respectively.
-In other words, brighter galaxies are, on average, more metal-rich, which reflects the mass-metallicity relation (MZR) in \sphinx{} (for discussion, see \citealp{Katz2023}), and likely causes an upturn of the median \sfrvsha{} relation at high luminosities (see also \cref{fig:sfr-vs-ha-int} where markers are color-coded by metallicity).
+In other words, brighter galaxies are more metal-rich on average, which reflects the mass-metallicity relation (MZR) in \sphinx{} (for a discussion, see \citealp{Katz2023}), and likely causes an upturn of the median \sfrvsha{} relation at high luminosities (see also \cref{fig:sfr-vs-ha-int}, where the markers are color-coded by metallicity).